Oia Santorini Sunset will definitely give you chills. Make sure to get a spot 30 minutes before the sunset.

 You would be surprised that hundreds of tourists waiting for the golden spectacle to end their day.
 Or, perhaps, their honeymoon.

 Oia is on the edge of Santorini island.

-It is famous for its white-washed houses on the cliff, overlooking the Agean Sea.
+It is famous for its white-washed houses on the cliff, overlooking the Aegean Sea.

-The golden hour in the afternoon brings all types of tourists in one place for one purpose: to watch the sun setting down behind another island at a distance.
+The golden hour in the afternoon brings all types of tourists to one place for one purpose: to watch the sun setting down behind another island at a distance.

-For some couples, they prefer to be sitting on a bar with their glass of champagne.
+Some couples, prefer to be sitting in a bar with their glass of champagne.